Folakemi-Fareedah-Fashola/comp2850-hci-starter/wk09/lab-wk9/templates/pilot-notes-template.md

 - **Confidence**: 4
 - **Observations**:
   - Pilot was able to complete task quite quickly, however, was unsure of successful completion due to the task list being further down
-  - Didn't know they had too scroll to see result
+  - Didn't know they had too scroll to see result so didnt know if it had worked

 ---